 We have a plan to ensure that everyone in Northumberland can stay connected and get online.
 Internet access has become a vital part of daily life and in our rural county ensuring everyone is able to get online is vital to reducing inequalities.
 As cabinet member for corporate services it is my responsibility to ensure Northumberland County Council is doing all it can to ensure all residents have the opportunity to access internet services.

 This week it was announced that Northumberland residents would benefit from a £3.8 million fund to ensure 5G mobile connectivity as a result of our Borderlands growth deal.
-This will ensure that areas that have previously suffered from low mobile signal will actually benefit from the latest high speed internet connectivity even in our count's most remote areas including Kielder, the area of the Sill at Hadrian’s Wall and rural communities along the river Tweed.
+This will provide connectivity to areas that have previously suffered from low mobile signal will actually benefit from the latest high speed internet connectivity even in our count's most remote areas including Kielder, the area of the Sill at Hadrian’s Wall and rural communities along the river Tweed.

 On the ground, the rapid rollout of superfast broadband is continuing.
 Rural parts of our county struggle when it comes to solutions like fibre where the nearest connection may be many miles away and unaffordable.
 Our voucher schemes address some of these issues.
 However, this only helps so much and I have directed our officers at county to consider new and imaginative approaches to helping those most difficult to reach areas including support with technology such as Star Link to bridge the divide.